regenerativeag/regenerativeag.github.io/docs/community-guide/chatrooms.md

 🔒 This room is only visible to Active Members.

-🗑 _Proposed: Messages will be deleted after 14 days._
+🗑 _Messages are deleted after 14 days._

 ### **`#name-tag-colors-🌈`**
 Select your name tag color!